 Preauthentication uses the IEEE Std 802.1X protocol and state machines with EtherType 88-C7, rather than the EtherType 88-8E.
 Only IEEE Std 802.1X frame types EAP-Packet and EAPOL-Start are valid for preauthentication.

-NOTE—Some IEEE Std 802.1X Authenticators might not bridge IEEE Std 802.1X frames, as suggested in C.1.1 of IEEE Std 802.1X-2004.
-Preauthentication uses a distinct EtherType to enable such devices to bridge preauthentication frames.

 A Supplicant may initiate preauthentication when it has completed the 4-Way Handshake and configured the required temporal keys.
 To effect preauthentication, the Supplicant sends an EAPOL-Start frame with the DA being the BSSID of a targeted AP and the RA being the BSSID of the AP with which it is associated.

 Instruct the editor to modify figure 11-37 to change “MUI” to “RESERVED”, delete all references to MUI, and delete table 11-7.
 (CID 1333)